 7 | ![]() | 8 | ![]() | 9 | ![]() |

-All references to the Cistercian order and the (french) monks are clues.
+All references to the Cistercian order and monks are clues.

-This numeral system was popularized by David A. King's book entitled The Ciphers of the Monks: a Forgotten Number-notation of the Middle Ages
+This numbering system was brought to light by David A. King's book entitled The Ciphers of the Monks: a Forgotten Number-notation of the Middle Ages